Nightclub massacre: Some patrons upset at not getting funds

 - Seattle No. 6 in new ranking of best places to live in U.S.

+Other emails show that Orlando city officials are making plans for the anniversary of the massacre, including seeking prominent performers for a possible concert.
+In a memo, an official wrote that artists are interested in performing but may have scheduling conflicts, according to the emails.

+Pulse owner Barbara Poma said in an email to city officials that she wanted to start a dialogue about planning for the anniversary.
+“I look forward to working together to create a day that will reinforce the strength, compassion and love that has made OrlandoStrong,” Poma said in an email.

-Omar Mateen was killed by police after opening fire at the Pulse nightclub on June 12 in a rampage that left 49 victims dead and 53 wounded, making it the worst mass shooting in modern U.S. history.
+Last June, Omar Mateen was killed by police after opening fire at the Pulse nightclub in the rampage that claimed the 49 lives and another 53 wounded.
 Mateen professed allegiance to the Islamic State group.

+The emails also describe the commitment city officials were making toward establishing a memorial at the club — before a deal for the city to buy the nightclub was nixed.
+Pulse’s owners ultimately decided not to sell the nightclub to the city even though a contract had already been signed by the owners.

+Poma said at the time she couldn’t walk away from the property, feeling a personal obligation to make sure a memorial was created at the club she had opened to honor her gay brother, who had died from complications from AIDS.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.